 Industrial Hemp is a great product for agriculture as it grows, hemp breathes in large amounts of CO2, detoxifies the soil, and prevents soil erosion.
 What’s left after harvest breaks down into the soil, providing valuable nutrients.
 Which makes this such a great plant to use even between crop rotations as it will help the rest of our agriculture efforts.
 Industrial hemp requires much less water to grow and no pesticides to protect the crop either.
 This plant deserves much better than to be compared to being as “dangerous” as marijuana.
 Cannabis has the power to help us turn our hurting farm industry back into a true cash crop.

 Hemp is now getting more and more attention for the compounds instead of its industrial uses.
-CBD or (Cannabidiol) is the biggest compound that has caused a spike in cultivation for industrial hemp.
-CBD has all the effects that people have heard about marijuana, but does not have the psychoactive effect from THC.
+CBD or (Cannabidiol) is the biggest compound that has caused a spike in cultivation for hemp.
+CBD has all the effects that people have heard about from marijuana, but does not have the psychoactive effect from THC.
 People need to be particularly careful when looking for CBD as they think that hemp oil is the same.
 It is not.
 You may see thousands of hemp oil products on Amazon saying hemp oil, but they do not have CBD in them.
 Amazon does not allow you to sell CBD products.
 To find the oil you most likely need we suggest trying Kalm Kanna.
-Our CBD is sourced from organic industrial hemp and has less than .01% THC.
+Our CBD is sourced from organic industrial hemp and has 0% THC.
 So be sure to buy CBD oil not hemp oil.

 Also Kalm Kanna’s CBD is an isolate that is 99% pure.
 It also tastes much better than the traditional full spectrum cbd oils out there as well.